guillermooo/sublime-undocs/source/reference/key_bindings.rst

 Sublime Text ships with default key maps under ``Packages/Default``.
 Other packages may include
-their own key map files.
+key map files of their own.
 The recommended storage location for your personal key map is ``Packages/User``.

 See :ref:`merging-and-order-of-precedence`
-for information about
+for information.
-how Sublime Text sorts files for merging.

 International Keyboards